vbrusse/doca-comch/README.md

 * Very widely used for production builds because it balances speed and stability

 '-O3' (aggressive optimizations)
-* Enables everything from -O2 plus more aggressive optimizations, such as
+* Enables everything from '-O2' plus more aggressive optimizations, such as
   * Function inlining (even across more boundaries)
   * Loop unrolling - a compiler optimization technique where a loop’s iterations are expanded (“unrolled”) into multiple copies of the loop body to reduce loop overhead and     improve performance
   * Vectorization heuristics (trying to use SIMD more)
   * More speculative optimizations
 * Can make code faster, but
   * May also increase binary size
-  * Sometimes slows down performance due to cache misses (code bloat)
+  * Sometimes slows down performance due to cache misses (code bloat) - code bloat happens when the size of a compiled program becomes much larger than necessary, usually       because of excessive or redundant code generation.
+This can negatively impact instruction cache usage, memory footprint, and sometimes performance
   * In rare cases can expose compiler bugs or undefined behavior in code

 '-Ofast'